Skip to main content

 Step 2: Transfer Plans

 The most common question we get is: Which courses should I take before I transfer?
 This is where transfer plans come into play.
 Use the buttons below to find a one-year course plan for your major.
+If you have already completed the minimum requirements, continue to advance in Calculus/Math and Lab Science as appropriate for your major.

 Engineering